lzim/teampsd/ees_workgroup/master_brochures/session_05_ees_brochure.md

 ## Objectives:

-1. Describe the team data in the Experiments Section.
+1. Describe the team data in the Experiments section.

-2. Test out the simulation user interface for more information about team data.
+2. Test out the simulation user-interface for more information about team data.

 3. Apply clinical expertise to consider the decisions the team makes that affect these variables.

 ## Pre-Test: No